-- Support legislative, administrative or other efforts that protect and/or advance the District's interests in the California WaterFix, including efforts to ensure financially prudent project delivery. - Support legislative actions which provide for drought relief funding and policies. - Support efforts that encourage the use of recycled water for indirect and direct potable use. - Oppose measures that reduce the reliability or quality of the District's imported water supplies. - Support increasing water use efficiency throughout the state, while taking into account previous water use efficiency investments. - Support strengthening local agencies' ability to manage and protect groundwater supplies. - Support the role of technology in addressing water conservation efforts and encourage government funding for technological advancements. - 8.
-Support tax exempt status for water conservation rebates. - 9.
-Support legislative efforts which provide public water agencies with first right of refusal to accept waste water. - 10.
-Support legislation and policies that prioritize municipal and industrial water supplies during shortages.
+- Support legislative, administrative or other efforts that protect and/or advance Valley Water's interests in California's Modernization of the Delta Conveyance, including efforts to ensure financially-prudent project delivery. - 2.
+Support legislative actions that provide for drought relief funding and policies. - 3.
+Support efforts that encourage the use of recycled water for indirect and direct potable use. - 4.
+Oppose measures that reduce the reliability or quality of Valley Water's imported water supplies. - 5.
+Support increasing water use efficiency throughout the state, while taking into account previous water use efficiency investments. - 6.
+Support strengthening local agencies' ability to manage and protect groundwater supplies. - 7.
+Support the role of technology in addressing water conservation efforts and encourage government funding for technological advancements. - 8.
+Support tax-exempt status for water conservation rebates. - 9.
+Support legislative efforts that provide public water agencies with first right of refusal to accept waste water. - 10.
+Support legislation and policies that prioritize municipal and industrial water supplies during shortages. - 11.
+Support enactment of county or city ordinances that would promote compliance with SB 407 by requiring the replacement of non-water-conserving plumbing fixtures upon the transfer of real property, or other enforcement mechanisms.